As an Amazon Associate, I earn from qualifying purchases.

 Air Out Your Clothes

 The most accessible thing that you can do is hang your clothes in a well-ventilated place; either outdoors or by an open window.
 Fresh air will cause the chemical odours to evaporate, especially if left for a night or a couple of days.
-Don’t hang your clothes where they’ll be bathed in direct sunlight, though, as this will cause some colours to fade.
+Avoid hanging clothes in direct sunlight to prevent fading of some colors.

 Try a Vinegar Solution